Abbott Rapid Antigen Testing

 The rapid antigen test is a simple nasal swab and should take you less than 15 minutes on-site.What to bring: A device to log in to your NAVICA account (remember your NAVICA password so you can log in), your Wildcard and your NetID

 - Results will be available within 30 minutes of completing your test.

 - You will receive a notification on your phone informing you that your NAVICA results are ready.

 - Log in to your NAVICA app to view your results.

 - If you are using the NAVICA website, your results will be available under “Your Name’s Latest Test Result.”

 If your results are negative, you will see a green NAVICA pass on the “Pass” tab.
-If your results are positive, the result will be considered a “presumptive positive.”
-Self-quarantine immediately, and Case Management will reach out shortly to provide guidance on next steps.
-This will include coordinating another follow-up confirmatory COVID-19 test at NUHS.
+If your results are positive, self-quarantine immediately, and Case Management will reach out shortly to provide guidance on next steps.

 Frequently Asked Questions